exoplatform/exo-documentation/docs/LDAP.rst

-3. Uncomment the appropriate instruction from this `section <https://github.com/exo-samples/docs-samples/blob/master/ldap-extension/src/main/webapp/WEB-INF/conf/organization/idm-configuration.xml#L82-L100>`__ defining the path of the picketlink configuration file corresponding to the used LDAP and the desired mode (read/write or readOnly):
+3. Uncomment the appropriate instruction from this `section <https://github.com/exo-samples/docs-samples/blob/master/ldap-extension/src/main/webapp/WEB-INF/conf/organization/idm-configuration.xml#L82-L100>`__ defining the path of the picketlink configuration file corresponding to the used directory:

+.. note:: ``read-only`` mode is the only supported mode.

-   -  If you want to configure with LDAP (OpenDJ) in readOnly mode, you should uncomment this section:
+   -  If you want to configure with OpenDJ in readOnly mode, you should uncomment this section:

       .. code:: xml